0xV1RU/Walkthroughs/TryHackMe/year of the dog/walkthrough.md

 During analysis, a cookie parameter was identified `Cookie: id=fb7afe36b2ecdd97e3c1f2a4f59652a8`

 The cookie value appeared to be processed by the backend database, making it a potential injection point.
 To test for SQL injection, a single quote (`'`) was appended to the cookie value.
 This resulted in a SQL syntax error in the server response, confirming that the application was vulnerable to SQL Injection.

+This vulnerability allows an attacker to manipulate backend SQL queries, potentially leading to unauthorized data extraction, file write operations, and remote code execution.

 ![burp request capture](https://github.com/user-attachments/assets/a54a6661-659e-4dad-8307-b82ee2bdab70)